 Proxies submitted by Internet or telephone must be received by 10:00 a.m., Eastern Daylight Time, on April 14, 2010.

-- Vote by Internet Log on to the Internet and go to www.envisionreports.com/UTX Follow the steps outlined on the secure website.
+- Log on to the Internet and go to www.envisionreports.com/UTX Follow the steps outlined on the secure website.